Table of Contents

 One of the easiest investment analysis formulas to leverage is the debt-service coverage ratio or DSCR.
-This basic but informative formula can help you grasp whether a property is a solid investment or if it’s too risky to be added to your.
+This basic but informative formula can help you grasp whether a property is a solid investment or if it’s too risky to be added to your portfolio.

 Let’s break down what the DSCR is, how to use it, and whether it’s the right analysis tool for all situations.

 Debt-Service Coverage Ratio Explained

-The debt-service coverage ratio measures how well an entity can afford to repay its debt obligations based on its current.
+The debt-service coverage ratio measures how well an entity can afford to repay its debt obligations based on its current cash flow.
 “Cash flow” in this sense means the money currently coming into an investment or company through profits or other investors now, not projected cash flow or eventual profitability.

 For example, imagine a company that took out a loan from a startup financing firm to get the ball rolling on its operations.
 The DSCR breaks down how much of that company’s cash flow can be used to pay short-term debt payments.
 Such as minimum payments plus interest.

 Or imagine a commercial real estate property up for investment.
 The DSCR will tell you whether the building’s cash flow can be used to pay for its debt expenses in the short term.

 However, note that the DSCR doesn’t tell you whether a company, investment, or individual can pay their debt obligations in the long term.
 It’s purely used to determine whether a borrower can afford to make short-term debt payments.

 Why is the DSCR Important?